devbymike/mk3y.com/disclosure-statement.md

 ## DISCLOSURE STATEMENT

-As you’ve probably noticed, we link to various products and/or services in our articles.
-When you make a purchase though one of these links, we receive a small commission to help keep this site going.
-This doesn’t cost you anything, it’s just a way for the various sites to thank us for sending them traffic.
+Occasionally I will link to various products and/or services in my posts.
+When you make a purchase using one of these links, I will receive a small commission.
+This doesn’t cost you anything.

-Thanks for your support!

-We want to make it very clear.
-We would NEVER promote a product that we have not or would not spend our own money on.
-We will NEVER let financial gain change our opinion about a product.
-You can be certain that we believe 100% in the products recommended on this site.
+Just to be clear.
+I would NEVER promote a product that I have not or would not spend my own money on.
+NEVER will I allow financial gain change my opinion about a product.
+You can be certain that I believe 100% in the products or services recommended on this site.

-With that said, we hope you enjoy our writing and find the links useful.
+THANK YOU for your support!

 All the best,

-Mike & JorDanee
+Mike Key